pollfish/docs/terms/publisher.md

 TECHNICAL AND ORGANISATIONAL MEASURES INCLUDING TECHNICAL AND ORGANISATIONAL MEASURES TO ENSURE THE SECURITY OF THE DATA

-- pseudonymisation and encryption of personal data•ongoing confidentiality, integrity, availability and resilience of processing systems and services
+- pseudonymisation and encryption of personal data
+- ongoing confidentiality, integrity, availability and resilience of processing systems and services
 - ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident
 - regularly testing, assessing and evaluating the effectiveness of technical and organisational measures in order to ensure the security of the processing
 - user identification and authorisation